New York Roads - US 44/NY 55

 Doug Kerr has already sent me this eastbound version of the same error.

-East of the Hudson River, US 44 and NY 55 part ways, and the rest of 44 is pretty boring.
-These not-so-old shields are the best that it gets, westbound (north is left and south is right due to ramp configurations).
+East of the Hudson River, US 44 and NY 55 part ways.
+These small shields are westbound; north is left and south is right due to ramp configurations.

-NY 22 makes it interesting - this deadly curve is on 22 SB/US 44 WB.
+This deadly curve is on NY 22 SB/US 44 WB.